surajchandrasekhar/m3-markdown/exercise-3/README.md

 A `heading` with the name of the command
 An example of how it can be used (with appropriate code highlighting) A _nested list_ of information about the command (i.e., things that it does, or how it can be used)
+# cd
+can be used to enter a folder.
+For example:

+`cd Desktop`

+More info about cd:

+- .. opens previous folder
+- cd itself goes to user folder

 See `complete` branch for answers.